richardtemple/ruby_exercises/README.md

 [Project Euler problem 14](https://projecteuler.net/problem=14) asks us to find the starting number under 1,000,000 that creates the longest Collatz chain.

-The sequence begins with a number n, then continues with n/2 if is even, or (3n + 1) if n is odd.
+The sequence begins with a number n, then continues with n/2 if n is even, or (3n + 1) if n is odd.
 The rule is repeated until n reaches one.
 (It is assumed that it will always reach 1.)

 To solve the Project Euler problem, let's write a class with a method that will return the Collatz sequence